eviltrout/blog/source/2013-03-23-ember-without-data.html.markdown

 date: 2013-03-23
 ---

+### Update May 26, 2014

+The concepts in this article are still true, but I've recorded a [screencast](https://www.youtube.com/watch?v=7twifrxOTQY) showing how to use ember without ember data using ember-cli and the latest version of Ember.
+It goes beyond the contents of this article, showing how to create an adapter, store and even your own identity map. **[Check it out](https://www.youtube.com/watch?v=7twifrxOTQY)**!

+---

 [Ember Data](https://github.com/emberjs/data) is a persistence layer for [Ember.Js](http://emberjs.com/).
 Unlike Ember, which currently has a candidate for a 1.0 release, Ember Data is still very much a work in progress.
 This has been a source of confusion for people who are learning Ember, as the two